THE IMPAIRED OLDER DRIVER: WHEN AND HOW FAMILIES SHOULD INTERVENE

 "Grandpa can just increase his auto liability insurance to cover any accidents."

 This takes for granted that any accident(s) will be minor and cause no bodily injury.
 Sadly, that is not always the case.
 Insurance companies increasingly refuse to write big policies for older drivers, and may be quick to cancel an older driver's policy, particularly if he/she has repeated accidents.
 Injured parties may file civil suits against the older driver for an amount in excess of the insurance coverage, thereby tying up his/her assets (and the family inheritance) for many years.
-It is conceivable that a law suit could be filed against family members who knowingly allow an impaired person to drive.
+Law suits could be filed against family members who knowingly allow an impaired person to drive.

 "Mom lives in a small town (or in the country).
 She only drives to and from the store.
 There's not much traffic and other drivers watch out for her."